 Another option: Even if the author has a limited budget for influencer marketing, are they willing to do something else to provide added value, like donate to charity?
 Or, would the author be willing to re-share our content with their audience to promote you in return?

 So, the answer to the question “Can Bookstagrammers make money?” is YES!
-While I can’t possibly include every detail or important point here, I hope these ideas got your creative juices flowing to get paid from your Instagram.
+While I can’t possibly include every detail or important point here, I hope you found helpful ideas on how to make money from Bookstagram.

 I know it can be overwhelming, but I do hope the suggestions I provided can give you a good start.
 Perhaps you can start small with just one idea or 5-10 minutes a day, and then go from there.
 That’s exactly how I started my own blog!